 AR: There is a person no longer in my life who has bipolar disorder.
 At the time I wasn’t made aware of it, so I was constantly trying to figure out a puzzle: ‘Why isn’t this person responding to me the same way they did the day before?’
 Once you know people you can generally guess how they’re going to react to different things, but in that instance, there was no predictability.
 I felt it would’ve been helpful for her to have clarified that with me.

-AS: For her to have had the conversation with you?
+AS: For her to have had a conversation with you?

 AR: It was in a work situation, so maybe it would have been best for our manager at the time to have known at least.
 Then the manager could have said, ‘I won’t discuss her personal life but you might find it helpful to know she is dealing with a mental health issue.’
 That would’ve made me a bit softer with that person or helped me approach our conversations in a different way.